hackerb9/vt340test/README.md

 ### Locator Devices

-The VT340 could be attached to a mouse, a tablet with a stylus, or a special "digitizer" which was like a mouse with a very precise reticule for clicking on locations on maps.
+The VT340 could be attached to a mouse (VSXXX-AA) or a graphics tablet (VSXXX-AB).
+The tablet could use either a stylus or a special "puck" which was like a mouse with a very precise reticule for clicking on locations on maps.
 There may also have been a barcode attachment and possibly a lightpen.
+(See also, [VSXXXX-CA/CB peripheral repeater][VSXPR]).

+There will be more information about peripherals here once hackerb9 has some to test.
+In the meantime, there is good information about the common protocol they spoke in the [VCB02 manual][vcb], particularly the appendices on the ([keyboard][]), mouse[mouse][], and [tablet][].

+  [vcb]: [docs/kindred/EK-104AA-TM-001_VCB02_Video_Subsystem_Feb87.pdf "VCB02 Video Subsystem Technical Manual"]
+  [keyboard]: [docs/hardware/AppdxB-kbdprotocol.pdf "DEC keyboard protocol details (extracted from VCB02 techref)"]
+  [mouse]: [docs/hardware/AppdxC-mouseprotocol.pdf "DEC mouse protocol details (extracted from VCB02 techref)"]
+  [tablet]: [docs/hardware/AppdxD-tabletprotocol.pdf "DEC tablet protocol details (extracted from VCB02 techref)"]
+  [VSXPR]: [docs/kindred/EK-VSXPR-TM-001-mod.cat] "DEC VSXXX-CA/CB Protocol Repeater Technical Manual"]

 ### Tek 4010/4014 mode